ami-onodera/ami-onodera/README.md

 I am currently a student at [**42 Wolfsburg**](https://42wolfsburg.de/en/), at the school's very first batch of students, that will start in May of 2021.

-I am also learning React as I take the [Front-end Web Development](https://www.redi-school.org/berlin-career-program) React course at the **ReDi School of Digital Integration**.
+I am also learning React and taking the [Front-end Web Development](https://www.redi-school.org/berlin-career-program) React course at the **ReDi School of Digital Integration**.

 _**I am looking for my first job as a Junior developer and open to opportunities in Berlin area or remote. 🙌**_